FLAMEGPU/docs/flamegpu/modelspec.rst

 Non partitioned Messages
 ------------------------

-None partitioned messages do not use any filtering mechanism to reduce the number of messages which will be iterated by agent functions which use the message as input.
+Non partitioned messages do not use any filtering mechanism to reduce the number of messages which will be iterated by agent functions which use the message as input.
-None partitioned messages therefore require a brute force or :math:`O(n^{2})` message iteration loop wherever the message list is iterated.
+Non partitioned messages therefore require a brute force or :math:`O(n^{2})` message iteration loop wherever the message list is iterated.
 As non partitioned messages do not require any message variables with location information the partition type is particularly suitable for communication between non spatial or more abstract agents.
 Brute force iteration is obviously computationally expensive, however non partitioned message iteration requires very little overhead (or setup) cost and as a result for small numbers of messages it can be more efficient than either limited range technique.
-There is no strict rule governing performance and different GPU hardware will produce different results depending on it capability.
+There is no strict rule governing performance and different GPU hardware will produce different results depending on its capability.
 It is therefore left to the user to experiment with different message partitioning types within a simulation.
 The example below shows the format of the partitioningNone element tag.